women are scared of their own violence.

 “You will know it because it will not pierce you,” he said.

 Catarina settled on the handle and let out a long sigh.
-It lasted only half a second before she lost her breath but thousands of heart beats: a long, embarrassing half a second and thousands of heart beats of relief released in staggering breath as if she had found the exit.
+It lasted only half a second before she lost her breath.
+It lasted thousands of fluttering heart beats and that long, embarrassing half a second of a sigh that inexplicably lasted centuries.
+Thousands of heart beats of relief were released in staggering breath as if she had actually found the exit–as if she had actually succeeded with escape.
 A pond began to form at the bottom of her throat.
 There were two seconds between her standing at the entrance of the doorway and one second between the next two strikes and her throat hanging on a knife.
 To your left and you will know it.
-Beneath her gallow, her tailbone knocked the knob that swung the door open and as her body settled and every sword started up her calves and thighs like vines of thorns were climbing her.
+Beneath her gallow, her tailbone knocked the knob that swung the door open and as her body settled, she could feel every sword start up her calves and thighs like vines of thorns were climbing her.
 The pain removed all cognition.
 She became sensate.
 You’ll be safer underground.

-When his voice filled her: to your left and you will know it because it will not pierce you, it came from a well inside of her that was not of her mind but of her ruptured guts.
-Veins opened and her blood rushed to freedom.
-Liquid purged itself from every newly cut orifice in her body.
-Carotid arteries formed oceans that spilled out of her propped open mouth.
-Thick, red streams ran down her chin and dripped onto the blade that had torn through her stomach.
+When his voice filled her: to your left and you will know it because it will not pierce you, it came from a place inside of her that was not of her mind but of her guts; ruptured, each one spilling over.
+Veins opened and her blood rushed to freedom from every newly cut orifice in her body.
+Thick, red streams ran down her propped open mouth onto her chin and neck and dripped onto the blade that had torn through her stomach.
 Her senses were acute, sharpened.
+Her armor was missing.
 It was not what she imagined.
-She felt no real pain but she felt everything flood at once–that deep repressed emotion, and she could hear her own drops of blood hit the metal like a drizzle of rainwater slowly falling from the roof.
+She felt no real pain but she felt everything flood at once–that memory, those memories and she could hear her own drops of blood hit the metal like a drizzle of rainwater slowly falling from the roof.

 “Come on!” he yelled.